johanzi/GOMAP_maize_B73_NAM5/README.md

 dotplot(list_ego_results$ego_MF,showCategory=10, title="MF")
 ```

+Here I show the 10 first most significant hits for each ontology and rank them by GeneRatio.

 ![](GO_analysis_plots.JPG)

+Note the difference between GeneRation and BgRatio, the two variables usually plotted on the x axis of a GO enrichment plot (from https://www.biostars.org/p/220465/):

+> BgRatio, M/N.
+> M = size of the geneset (eg size of the E2F_targets); (is the number of genes within that distribution that are annotated (either directly or indirectly) to the node of > > interest).
+>
+> N = size of all of the unique genes in the collection of genesets (example the HALLMARK collection); (is the total number of genes in the background distribution (universe)
+> GeneRatio is k/n.
+> k = size of the overlap of 'a vector of gene id' you input with the specific geneset (eg E2F_targets), only unique genes; (the number of genes within that list n, which are annotated to the node.
+> n = size of the overlap of 'a vector of gene id' you input with all the members of the collection of genesets (eg the HALLMARK collection),only unique genes; is the size of the list of genes of interest

-Obviously, the term "GO:0019684 (photosynthesis, light reaction)" is the strongest signal since we selected all 85 genes annotated with this term.
+Obviously, the term "GO:0019684 (photosynthesis, light reaction)" is the strongest signal since we selected all 85 genes annotated with this term, so the GeneRatio is 1 (all genes falling annotated with this GO ID were in the list provided (85/85).

 To dig further into the GO enrichment analysis of BP ontology, one can turn it into a data frame: